TejasSutar9/Industrial_Projects/Java_GUI_Chat_Application/README.md

 # Java GUI Chat Application

-A simple Java client-server chat application using Swing and Socket programming.
+A Java client-server chat application using Swing and Socket programming.

 ## Features
 - GUI-based client and server